bridcourtney/Your-PMP-Journey/README.md

 -   ## Project Goals

 The Journey to accomplishing the PMP (Project Management Professional) accreditation is not easy.
-It requires hours of study and thats after you complete the PMI® Authorized PMP® Exam Prep 5 day course.
+It requires hours of study and that’s after you complete the PMI® Authorized PMP® Exam Prep 5 day course.
 This website is a guide to persons on the PMP trial.
 It provides plenty of study resources suggestions in our Products section and of course we offer the first step, the PMI® Authorized PMP® Exam Prep 5 day course.
 The main objective in creating the PMP Journey application is to provide the user with a simple to use e-commerce site, with filtering of Products & Courses by Price, Category & Author.
-Abilty to book Courses by date.
+Ability to book Courses by date.
 The PMP Journey application also offers authenticated users the option to add Product Reviews and Course Testimonials.

 -   ## User Stories